 When Apple returns boolean true:

-Google always returns boolean true, but the Google Auth Service used the value directly, so there was no issue:
+Google always returns boolean true, and the Google Auth Service used the value directly without any comparison, so there was no issue:

 # Google Auth Service